-The 2019 Roll Up resident is visual artist, educator and freedom fighter $HAN Wallace from East Baltimore, MD.
+The 2019 Roll Up resident is visual artist, educator and freedom fighter $HAN Wallace from East Baltimore, Maryland.

-The 2020 Roll Up residents are literary artists Ashley Nickens and Kia O. Moore from Charlotte, NC.
+The 2020 Roll Up residents are literary artists Ashley Nickens and Kia O. Moore from Charlotte, North Carolina.

-Sibyls Shrine is an artist residency program for Black women, womxn, trans women, and femmes who are mothers and identify as artists, creatives, and/or activists in Pittsburgh, Pennsylvania.
-The program uplifts Black creative mothers with opportunities for skill-sharing, self-care, safe space, and financial support in an effort to further develop their craft and presence in the arts.
+Sibyls Shrine is a first-of-its-kind artist residency program for Black women, womxn, trans women, and femmes who are mothers and identify as artists, creatives, and/or activists in Pittsburgh and beyond.
 Sibyls Shrine is an homage to the Sibyls, the original priestesses of the Black goddess Mami Wata.
 The term, which predates Greek history, was used to name the guardians of the Matriarchy.
 The program, created by artist Alisha Wormsley in 2019, supports a population that has been faced, for centuries, with the intersecting oppressions of racism and sexism, on top of the rigors of motherhood and childcare.

 The urgent need for Sibyls Shrine is underscored by the release of the “Pittsburgh’s Inequality Across Gender and Race” report by the Gender Equity Commission of the City of Pittsburgh in 2019.
 Stark data across multiple categories showed the numerous ways in which Pittsburgh is one of the worst places in the country for Black women to live.
 When compared to white men and women, life is exponentially more difficult for Black women in Pittsburgh, a reality that has long been experienced by many of us.
 By providing financial support, funding for childcare, groceries, cleaning assistance, opportunities for skill-sharing, self-care, safe spaces and mutual aid, this project creates a structure that directly addresses the systemic and structural factors that oppress Black womxn, promising to positively impact a population acutely in need.

 Learn more about this project H E R E.